ChendrayanV/Office365-Resume-Builder-Addin/README.md

 [![mutt dark](https://github.com/ChendrayanV/Office365-Resume-Builder-Addin/blob/master/ResumeBuilder/Images/2016-10-21_12-19-12.png)](https://github.com/ChendrayanV/Office365-Resume-Builder-Addin/blob/master/ResumeBuilder/Images/2016-10-21_12-19-12.png))

 # Notes
-This is very basic code and to proper exception handling in place and the information are retrieved from SharePoint Online User Profile Properties.
+This is very basic code and no proper exception handling in place and the information are retrieved from SharePoint Online User Profile Properties.
+So, you need SP farm and required properties in user profiles.
 Do check the code and append your feedback.
 ### Work In Progress
 1. Export to PDF.